Suicide bridge

-A suicide bridge is a bridge used frequently by people to end their lives, most typically by jumping off and into the water or ground below.
+A suicide bridge is a bridge that is frequently utilized by people for the purposes of suicide, most typically by jumping off and into the water or ground below.
 A fall from the height of a tall bridge into water may be fatal, although some people have survived jumps from high bridges such as the Golden Gate Bridge.
 However, significant injury or death is far from certain; numerous studies report minimally injured persons who died from drowning.

 To reach such locations, those with the intention of ending their lives must often walk long distances to reach the point where they finally decide to jump.
 For example, some individuals have traveled over the 4.46 mile San Francisco–Oakland Bay Bridge by car in order to jump from the Golden Gate Bridge.

 Prevention

 Suicide prevention advocates believe that suicide by bridge is more likely to be impulsive than other means, and that barriers can have a significant effect on reducing the incidence of suicides by bridge.
 One study showed that installing barriers on the Duke Ellington Bridge in Washington, D.C.—which has a high incidence of suicide—did not cause an increase of suicides at the nearby Taft Bridge.
 A similar result was seen when barriers were erected on the popular suicide bridge the Clifton Suspension Bridge, in the United Kingdom.
 Families affected and groups that help the mentally ill have lobbied governments to erect similar barriers.
 One such barrier is the Luminous Veil on the Prince Edward Viaduct in Toronto, Canada, once considered North America's second deadliest bridge, with over 400 jumps on record.

 Special telephones with connections to crisis hotlines are sometimes installed on bridges.